kstenerud/dogma/kbnf.md

 Identifiers must start with a letter, and can contain letters, numbers and the underscore character.
 The [builtin function names](#builtin-functions) are reserved.

+The general convention is to use all uppercase identifiers for "background-y" things like whitespace and separators to make them easier to gloss over.

 ```kbnf
 identifier             = (identifier_firstchar & identifier_nextchar*) !reserved_identifiers;
 identifier_firstchar   = unicode(L,M);